kelllyy101/expense_py/README.md

 # ExpensePy

-ExpensePy Tracker CLI is a command-line tool designed to help users efficiently manage and track their expenses with 10 differen categories.
+ExpensePy Tracker CLI is a command-line tool designed to help users efficiently manage and track their expenses with 10 different categories.
 With its user-friendly interface and powerful features, this tool allows individuals to record their daily expenditures, categorise expenses, set budget limits, and generate detailed expense reports.
 The Expense Tracker CLI is built on Python, utilising various libraries and modules to ensure seamless data handling and smooth user interactions.
 Whether you're a budget-conscious individual or a business owner looking to monitor expenses, this CLI tool provides a convenient and effective solution for keeping financial matters under control with reminders of your budget each time you enter an expense.

 ![Mockup](/path/to/mockup.png) _(Add mockup)_